Starting Your IT DR Journey ...

 [Course Code: DRP-200] If you starting to learn about IT DR and should start with the "

 Foundation Level Training for IT Disaster Recovery".
 You just wanted to have the theoretical IT DR fundamentals.
 This course is not offered as it now forms the Day 1 of the DRP-300 IT DR Implementer course.

 Course Content Links to BCM Institute Website With Pricing

-For convenient to the reader, this are quick links to the respective IT DR planning courses found in the BCM Institute's website.
-The pricing is in Singapore dollar (SGD).
-If you need more documentation, download the brochure by clicking from the [Course Description] button below.
+For convenience to the reader, these is quick links to the respective IT DR planning courses found on the BCM Institute's website.
+The pricing is in Singapore dollars (SGD).
+If you need more documentation, download the brochure by clicking the [Course Description] button below.

 - DRP-200: IT Disaster Recovery Planner [Course Description] [Pricing]